walterfreeman/ast101/syllabus.md

 #### The professor
 Walter is in charge of giving the lectures, writing materials, helping students in any way I can (with my class or anything else!), supervising grading, and leading the course as a whole.

-If you want to talk to me, come to office hours (held outdoors or virtually) or ask me a question on the class Piazza forum.
-You can also email me about private issues at <wafreema@syr.edu>; however, if you email me a question that other students might be interested in, I will ask you to post it instead to Piazza so other people can benefit from the answer.
+If you want to talk to me, come to office hours or catch me before or after class.
+I am also frequently on the Discord server.

+You can also email me about private issues at <wafreema@syr.edu>.

 Contact Walter if: